calvinkNT/offline-odyssey/readme.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Thank you to moonkeyoo, NeoXFlame, SilentWarriorK7/RealEToHPlayer, _ToL_/_TofLixillion_, Nedi, and ZxygoAlt/GlueFur.
+Thank you to moonkey, NeoXFlame, SilentWarriorK7, _TofLixillion_, Nedi, ZxygoAlt, and the people behind the Ultmate Game Stash.
 calvink19.co/offlineodyssey

 ```